deepakkushwahax/Terraform/Day-01/README.md

 2.  **Plan:** You run `terraform plan`.
 This is like a "dry run."
 Terraform looks at your code, looks at what's actually running, and tells you *exactly* what it's going to do.
 It's a great safety net.
 3.  **Apply:** If the plan looks good, you run `terraform apply`.
 Terraform goes out and builds everything.

-### Visualizing the Flow

-Here's a quick diagram to show how the pieces fit together:

 ### 6. Here is the resource from where I learned